Worst-Case to Expander-Case Reductions: Derandomized and Generalized: Introduction

 When studying the complexity of any graph problem, it is natural to ask whether the problem can be solved faster on \emph{expanders}, i.e., random-like, well-connected graphs that satisfy a certain definition of expansion.

 \begin{question} Are expanders worst-case instances of my problem?\end{question}

 The motivation for such a question comes from multiple sources.
 First, it is inherently interesting to understand how the rich mathematical structure of expanders affects the complexity of fundamental problems such as shortest paths, cuts, matchings, subgraph detection, and so on.
 After all, expanders are among the most important graph families in computer science.
 Second, expanders exhibit some of the most algorithmically useful properties of \emph{uniformly random} graphs, and so this question may help understand the \emph{average-case} complexity.
 Third, graphs that arise in applications may be expanders (e.g., in network architecture).
 Moreover last but not least is the hope that if we solve a problem faster on expanders, we will also be able to solve it in the worst case by utilizing the popular \emph{expander decomposition method}, which we discuss soon.
-Unless explicitly stated otherwise, we use the conductance-based notion of $\phi$-expanders, whose precise definition can be found in Section \ref{sec:preliminaries}, and we say that a graph is an expander if it is an $\Omega(1)$-expander.
+Unless explicitly stated otherwise, we use the conductance-based notion of $\phi$-expanders, whose precise definition can be found in \cref{sec:preliminaries}, and we say that a graph is an expander if it is an $\Omega(1)$-expander.

-It is possible to cook up problems for which the answer to Question~\ref{q:question1} is negative.
+It is possible to cook up problems for which the answer to \cref{q:question1} is negative.
 For instance, we can solve connectivity in constant time if the input is promised to be an expander, but it requires linear time in the worst case.
-Less obvious examples with such gaps are counting spanning trees~\cite{li2023new} and computing short paths~\cite{alon2023sublinear}\footnote{Using the stronger notion of spectral expanders, which we do not consider here.}.
+A less obvious example with such gaps is counting spanning trees~\cite{li2023new}.
 However, for many (perhaps most) interesting graph problems, the answer seems to be \emph{positive}: expanders do not make the problem any easier.
 In other words, the \emph{expander-case} is also worst-case.
 But how do we prove that?
 Let us discuss three methods and their drawbacks. \begin{enumerate} \item The first and most obvious method is to prove a lower bound for the problem on expander instances that matches the worst-case upper bound.
 Technically, this may follow directly from the existing lower bounds for the problem since they are often proved on random-like graphs (e.g., for distance oracles \cite{sommer2009distance}), or it may require some modifications to the lower bound proofs (e.g., for dynamic graph problems \cite{henzinger2022fine}).